boazbk/tcs/lec_01_introduction.md

 MMMMMMMMMMMMMMMDCCCCLVI
 ```

-Writing the distance to the sun in Roman numerals would require about 100,000 symbols.
+Writing the distance to the sun in Roman numerals would require about 100,000 symbols: a 50 page book just containing this single number!

 This means that for someone that thinks of numbers in an additive  system like Roman numerals, quantities like the distance to the moon or sun are not merely large- they are _unspeakable_: cannot be expressed or even grasped.
 It's no wonder that Eratosthene, who was the first person to calculate the earth's diameter (up to about ten percent error) and Hipparchus who was the first to calculate the distance to the moon, did not use a Roman-numeral type system but rather  the Babylonian sexadecimal (i.e., base 60) place-value system.